 So the other day I was having a giggle with a GF about the different types of mum friends we have (and which we were)!
 So I decided to sit down and detail the different types of mum friends I have and why I love them so much!
 I know I take out a couple of these…

-The ‘overly-organised’ mum friend – This mum is not me, I wish it was but it isn’t lol.
-This is the mum who you have to schedule a playdate in with about 3 months in advance, with specific time, play and itinerary.
-‘Overly organised’ mum has lists, keeps a diary, and most likely has a reminder for herself to confirm with ‘of the moment mum’ about their upcoming date as well as a planned menu for said playdate!
+The ‘overly-organised’ mum friend – This mum is not me.
+I wish it was but it isn’t lol.
+This is the mum who you have to schedule a playdate with about 3 months in advance, with a specific time, play and itinerary.
+‘Overly organised’ mum has lists, keeps a diary, and most likely has a reminder for herself to confirm with ‘of the moment mum’ about their upcoming date as well as a planned menu for said playdate.

-The ‘of-the-moment’ mum friend – This one is me, and this one shits ‘overly organised’ mum friend to tears haha this mum friends texts you with five minutes warning “hey wanna go to the park” or calls at 5pm on Saturday afternoon to head out for a wine!
+The ‘of-the-moment’ mum friend – This one is me, and this one shits ‘overly organised’ mum friend to tears.
+This mum friends texts you with a five-minute warning, “Hey, wanna go to the park”, or calls at 5 pm on Saturday afternoon to head out for a wine!
 ‘Of the moment’ mum never knows what she’s doing till about 5 seconds after it’s actually happened and is really great at forgetting about dates she planned 3 months in advance!
 She is also heavy on the sarcasm and vinos! (also, known as “YOLO mum”)

-The ‘only on social media’ mum friend – This is the mum friend you have actually seen ages, or even ever!
+The ‘only on social media’ mum friend – This is the mum friend you haven’t actually seen in ages, or even ever!
 But you feel like you know them intimately because they constantly have pictures and updates online (or you know run a blog and detailing their entire life across multiple social platforms – but who would do that really?).
-With the rise of multiple social media platforms, online mum’s groups etc we all have a couple of friends we basically keep up with only via a screen and spend months saying to each other “let’s catch up soon” but never do!
+With the rise of multiple social media platforms, online mums groups, etc., we all have a couple of friends we basically keep up with only via a screen and spend months saying to each other “let’s catch up soon” but never do!

-The ‘ridiculously and effortlessly cool’ mum friend – This is the mum friend who if you didn’t know her and saw her down the street would assume those kids aren’t even hers she just looks to freaking cool.
-Her Instagram is usually a wash with monochrome images of her and the kids in trendy AF matching streetstyle attire and an always on point mum-bun (the same on you try and look homeless).
+The ‘ridiculously and effortlessly cool’ mum friend – This is the mum friend who if you didn’t know her and saw her down the street would assume those kids aren’t even hers she just looks too freaking cool.
+Her Instagram is usually a wash with monochrome images of her and the kids in trendy AF matching street style attire and an always on-point mum-bun (the same one you try and look homeless).

 The ‘always losing her shit’ mum friend – We’ve all got at least one of these mum friends, right?
 Where nothing seems to ever go right?
 Every day is some drama?
 (Don’t even mention her MIL).
-You don’t mind ‘always losing her shit’ mum cause she’s always good for a laugh and got some epic stories but sometimes you look at her name come up on your phone and think ‘I’ll deal with that later’ (But we still love you).
+You don’t mind ‘always losing her shit’ mum cause she’s always good for a laugh and has some epic stories, but sometimes you look at her name come up on your phone and think ‘I’ll deal with that later’ (but dw, we still love you).

 The ‘Pinterest perfect’ mum friend – This is the mum friend who posts a pic saying “just a quick and easy dinner tonight” with a picture of a 12-course feast fit for the last supper, they probs started making 3 days ago.
 ‘Pinterest perfect’ mum is usually a great go-to for wines because more than likely she’ll have an epic picture perfect cheese board she’s ‘thrown together’ waiting for you on arrival!
-As well, ‘Pinterest perfect’ mum is also your go-to when you child needs a birthday cake lol
+As well, ‘Pinterest perfect’ mum is also your go-to when your child needs a birthday cake – just sayin’.